kptdev/kpt/package-examples/helloworld-kustomize/README.md

 ### Configure functions

-The package contains a function pipeline in the `Kptfile` which has one `apply-setter` function.
-The `apply-setter` function allows you to set a simple value throughout the package configuration.
+The package contains a function pipeline in the `Kptfile` which has one `apply-setters` function.
+The `apply-setters` function allows you to set a simple value throughout the package configuration.
 In this case the value of the setter goes into the `patch.yaml`.
 You can set the target environment variable to a value different of your choice (different